 Alex Sapir is the President and CEO of The Sapir Organization.
 He is the successor to his late father, Tamir Sapir, founder of The Sapir Organization.
-During the course of his career, Alex has overseen the entirety of firm’s growth across more than $7B worth of portfolio assets.
-His responsibilities have included the acquisition, development, execution and exit of major ventures across multiple asset classes including commercial office, residential condominium, multi-family and hospitality.
+During the course of his career, Alex has overseen the entirety of the firm’s growth across more than $7B worth of portfolio assets.
+His responsibilities have included the acquisition, development, execution, and exit of major ventures across multiple asset classes including commercial office, residential condominium, multi-family, and hospitality.

-In 2014, Alex acquired Sapir Corp Ltd (TASE), a publicly traded enterprise focused on ground up development, new construction and value-add opportunities.
+In 2014, Alex acquired Sapir Corp Ltd (TASE), a public reporting enterprise focused on ground-up development, new construction and value-add opportunities.
 He serves as Chairman of the Board and the company currently has more than 1.7M square feet under active development.

-He employs an engaged leadership paradigm which involves his participation in all initiatives of the business and the dedicated servicing of numerous partnerships while pursuing an consistent program of innovative design and architecture for all undertaken projects.
+He employs an engaged leadership paradigm that involves his participation in all initiatives of the business and the dedicated servicing of numerous partnerships while pursuing a consistent program of innovative design and architecture for all undertaken projects.

 Continuing the strong legacy of philanthropy started by his father, Alex supports numerous charitable causes.
 His involvement and collaborations include the Make-a-Wish Foundation, where he created the Tamir Sapir Basketball Fund, the Western Wall Heritage Foundation, Shaare Zedek Medical Center in Jerusalem, and The American Cancer Society.